christianuhlcc/blog/content/en/posts/getting_the_most_from_1_on_1s.md

 But that were the "simple" days when I was working with up to 7 direct reports.
 In the course of hypergrowth, I was at some point working with more than 25 direct reports, and to preserve my own sanity, but also try to be at least as useful as possible, I had to adapt and learn, so this article will be an updated version of what I knew then.
 Hopefully, I can write another, even better piece of content in 5 years.[^1]

-Although I try to present a long list of technical items on how to improve 1-on-1s, it won't be useful without one foundation: There is no substitute for caring for, and being interested in your fellow people.
+Although I try to present a long list of technical items on how to improve 1-on-1s, it won't be useful without one foundation: There is no substitute for caring for another human and being interested in your fellow people.[^4]

 {{< figure src="/blog/images/one_on_one.webp" attr="Two people enjoying their 1-on-1, Photo by [Alvan Nee](https://unsplash.com/ja/@alvannee)" alt="two happy puppies">}}